 • High-speed WiFi (minimum 100 Mbps download)

-A dining table with good lighting can function as workspace when paired with a comfortable chair.
+A dining table with good lighting can function as a workspace when paired with a comfortable chair.

 Position workspaces to provide visual privacy for video calls.
 Avoid backgrounds that show unmade beds or cluttered areas.